We are ISA, the Socio-Environmental Institute

 triangle 2011

-Sites of Conservation Units and Indigenous Lands are created
+Conservation Units and Indigenous Lands websites are created

-The website on Conservation Units (UCs) in the Brazilian Amazon gathers information about each one of them regarding management, environmental characterization (watershed, phytophysiognomy, speleological heritage, among others), location, overlap with Indigenous Lands and legal documents, among others.
+The website about Conservation Units (UCs) in the Brazilian Amazon gathers information about each of them regarding management, environmental characterization (watershed, phytophysiognomy, speleological heritage, among others), location, overlap with Indigenous Lands and legal documents, among others.

 2013